wpilibsuite/frc-docs/source/docs/yearly-overview/yearly-changelog.rst

 - Performance improvements and reduced worst-case memory usage throughout libraries
 - Added a typesafe unit system for Java (not used by the main part of WPILib yet)
 - Disabled LiveWindow in Test Mode by default.
 See See :ref:`docs/software/dashboards/smartdashboard/test-mode-and-live-window/enabling-test-mode:Enabling LiveWindow in Test Mode` to enable it.
+- SysId has been rewritten to remove project generation; Replaced with data logging within team robot program

 Supported Operating Systems and Architectures:
  * Windows 10 & 11, 64 bit.
 32 bit and Arm are not supported